xMohnad/Inkr/README.md

-# Inkr - MKV Editer
+# Inkr - MKV Editor

 Inkr is a simple tool for managing MKV files.